 It is a fact that most hearing impaired people, who gradually lose their hearing, wait between 10 and 15 years to address the problem, usually egged on by a partner or close friend, who have become increasingly exasperated and frustrated with the television being too loud getting no response to their questions.
 This article looks at some signs you may need a hearing test, and what you can do about it.

 It’s also often thought that hearing loss only affects the elderly, yet more and more, it is happening to young people as well.
 Hearing loss among the young is most commonly talked about when it comes to personal music players and loud music.
 Being exposed to loud sounds on a regular basis is bad for your hearing (high frequency sounds are particularly damaging, so it’s worth getting good-quality headphones that pick up on bass well).
-It’s generally viewed as wise by audiologists to lower your music volume, but there are other potential causes for hearing difficulties, from wax buildup (known as cerumen impaction) to genetic factors.
-See the WHO (World Health Organisation) report on hearing loss among young adults and children.
+It’s generally viewed as wise by audiologists to lower your music volume, but there are other potential causes for hearing difficulties, from wax build-up (known as cerumen impaction) to genetic factors.

 Signs of hearing loss

 So what are the signs of possible hearing loss – and what should you do about it?
 We’ve compiled a list of nine signs, if you have any of these, you should have a hearing test to establish if there is permanent damage and what is the best way to address it.

 You keep asking people to repeat themselves

 If your new favourite word is “Sorry?”, you may have hearing loss.
 This can be embarrassing or irritating for both you and the speaker, who may have to keep repeating what they’ve said.